jakelevi1996/retempl/README.md

 Significant credit is due to my PhD supervisor [Professor Mark van der Wilk](https://mvdw.uk/) for encouraging me to internalise these thought processes.

-Credit is also due to an old [Tweet](https://x.com/AdrianoAguzzi/status/1806250517204463930) from [@AdrianoAguzzi](https://x.com/AdrianoAguzzi) explaining what makes a good [Discussion](#discussion) section (although that Tweet appears to no longer exist, so it's good that I made notes on it).
+Credit is also due to an old [Tweet](https://x.com/AdrianoAguzzi/status/1806250517204463930) from [@AdrianoAguzzi](https://x.com/AdrianoAguzzi) explaining what a good [Discussion](#discussion) section looks like (although that Tweet appears to no longer exist, so it's good that I took notes).

 Before writing down any [research questions](https://en.wikipedia.org/wiki/Research_question), you can save yourself some hassle by doing some research about [what makes a *good* research question](https://www.scribbr.co.uk/the-research-process/research-question/).
-For example, a research question should be focused, specific, complex, feasible, and important to you and others.
+For example, a research question should be `focused`, `specific`, `complex`, `feasible`, and `important` to you and others.

 ## Contents